JakubD-AVX/aviatrix-route-approval-check-python-script/README.md

 RECEIVER_EMAIL = "your-receiver-email-address"
 ```

-## Usage Example
+## Usage Examples
-Please be ware that you must pass the name of the Aviatrix Transit Gateway when executing the script.
+Please be aware that you must provide the name of the Aviatrix Transit Gateway when executing the script.
 Example:
 ```
 $ python3 route_approval_check.py transit-70